francescobraicovich/simple-rl-worlds/docs/02_data_collection.md

     -   `dataset_dir`: The directory where datasets are stored.
     -   `load_dataset_path`: Path to a dataset file to load (if any).
 If empty, new data is collected.
     -   `dataset_filename`: The name of the file to save newly collected data.
     -   `ppo_agent`: A block containing configurations for the PPO agent if PPO-guided exploration is enabled (see above).
+This includes general PPO settings.
+    -   `ppo_agent.action_repetition_k`: (integer, default: 1) If PPO is enabled, this specifies how many times the PPO agent's chosen action is repeated in the environment.
+Rewards are accumulated, and the state after `k` repetitions becomes the next state.
+If `> 1`, global `frame_skipping` is disabled for PPO collection.
+    -   `frame_skipping`: (integer, top-level, default: 0) For each action taken, the environment steps this many additional times, with new actions sampled for these intermediate steps.
+Rewards are accumulated.
+This is disabled for PPO if `action_repetition_k > 1`.
-    -   `validation_split` (within `early_stopping` block but used by data utility): The proportion of collected episodes to be set aside for the validation set.
+    -   `validation_split` (from `early_stopping.validation_split`, but used here for splitting collected data): The proportion of collected episodes to be set aside for the validation set.

 This structured approach to data collection and management ensures that our world models are trained on datasets that are appropriate for the research objectives, and that the process is configurable and reproducible.